epfl-ada/ada-2024-project-x0x0/README.md

 Helene: Beer style analysis and website repository organisation
 Alex: statistical method suggestions and reviews clustering
 Iarantsoa: Parameter/feature selection and graph analysis.
 Additional clustering analysis

+## Our data story
+Below is the link to our website which will take you through the journey of our data story